AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Drag the dot to any of the 4 sides of the node that you want to connect to.

+### Combine nodes

+The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

+* When you combine multiple filters, they are joined with AND.

+* When you combine multiple dimension items or metrics, they are joined with OR.

+Do either of the following to combine nodes in Journey canvas:

+* Drag a node onto another node.

+* Select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->

 ### Rearrange nodes